Morgan Freeman’s Top-Rated Movies, Ranked by IMDb

 The Dark Knight (2008): Rated 9.0/10

 Freeman’s second portrayal of Lucius Fox in “The Dark Knight” is arguably his acting tour de force.
-Most viewers will easily notice how his calm, no-nonsense demeanor complements Bruce Wayne’s tough vigilante persona.
+Most viewers will easily notice how his no-nonsense demeanor complements Bruce Wayne’s tough vigilante persona.
 The movie did so well that its $185 million budget fetched over $1 billion in box office revenue.

 The Shawshank Redemption (1994): Rated 9.3/10